-The completion unit does not transfer instruction results from the rename registers to the registers until any speculative branch conditions preceding it in the completion queue are resolved and the instruction itself is retired from the completion queue without exceptions.
-If a speculatively executed branch is found to have been incorrectly predicted, the speculatively executed instructions following the branch are flushed from the completion queue and the results of those instructions are flushed from the rename registers.
+The completion unit does not transfer instruction results from the rename registers to the registers until any branch conditions preceding it in the completion queue are resolved and the instruction itself is retired from the completion queue without exceptions.
+If a branch is found to have been incorrectly predicted, all instructions following the branch are flushed from the completion queue and any results of those instructions are flushed from the rename registers.

-1.2.2 Execution Units
+1.2.8 Execution Units

-The following sections describe the 604's arithmetic execution units-the two single-cycle IUs, the multiple cycle IU, and the FPU.
+The following sections describe the 604e's arithmetic execution units-the two single-cycle integer units (SCIUs), the multiple cycle integer unit (MCIU), and the FPU.
 When the reservation station sees the proper result being written back, it will grab it directly from one of the result buses.
 Once all operands are in the reservation station for an instruction, it is eligible to be executed.
 Reservation stations temporarily store dispatched instructions that cannot be executed until all of the source operands are valid.

-1.2.2.1 Integer Units (IUs)
+1.2.8.1 Integer Units (IUs)

-The two single-cycle IUs (SCIUs) and one multiple-cycle IU (MCIU) execute all integer instructions.
+The two SCIUs and one MCIU execute all integer instructions.
 These are shown in Figure 1 and Figure 2.
 Each IU has a dedicated result bus that connects to rename buffers and to all reservation stations.
-Each IU has a two-entry reservation station to reduce stalls.
-The reservation station can receive instructions from the decode/dispatch unit and operands from the GPRs, the rename buffers, or the result buses.
+Each SCIU has a two-entry reservation station and the MCIU has a single-entry reservation station to reduce stalls.
+A reservation station can receive instructions from the decode/dispatch unit and operands from the GPRs, the rename buffers, or the result buses.